 CYTOKINE-MEDIATED COLONIC BARRIER DISRUPTION

 Advance your studies of colon inflammation by leveraging Organ-on-a-Chip and organoids technology

 The development of effective treatments for IBD and other inflammatory diseases of the intestine has been limited by the shortcomings of conventional models—cell lines of cancerous origin with limited cellular complexity or animal models with species differences in immune response.
 The Colon Intestine-Chip can be used to model key mechanisms of colon barrier disruption in a concentration-, time-, and donor-dependent manner and conduct efficacy studies of anti-inflammatory drug candidates to prevent or treat cytokine-mediated inflammation and barrier disruption.

 The most comprehensive in vitro model of the human neurovascular unit to study mechanisms of neuroinflammation and evaluate drug effect

 Though animal models have yielded many insights into human neurophysiology, species differences have limited successful translation of neurodegenerative therapies to the clinic.
 Even advanced in vitro models such as brain organoids typically lack resident immune cells, media flow, and vasculature, critical for studying disease impact on the blood-brain barrier.
-The Brain-Chip incorporates microglia—essential for modeling neuroinflammation—and contains both the neuronal compartment and brain microvascular endothelial-like cells, so researchers can study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.
+The Brain-Chip is under development to address these challenges.
+By incorporating microglia—essential for modeling neuroinflammation—and including both the neuronal compartment and brain microvascular endothelial-like cells, researchers will be able to study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.